 • ASTs and on top of floating roof tanks.

-• Detects potential for aggressive MIC corrosion causes by acidic conditions.
+• Advanced warning against aggressive MIC caused by acidic conditions.

-• Does not detect common non-aggressive light corrosion causes by moisture.
+• Does not detect common non-aggressive light corrosion caused by moisture.

 • Compatible with all Adsistor based UST monitoring systems.